-Next state of consciousness is reflective.
-In this state, when we return to the information we gather with our senses to make sense of it.
-In reflective state of consciousness, we begin to find similarities, relate and connect.
+The next state of consciousness is reflective.
+In the reflective state of consciousness, we return to the information we gathered with our senses and try to make sense of it.
+In this state, we begin to find similarities and relations and discover connections.
 This is the beginning of unification, but our unification is within boundaries of rationality drawn by our senses.
-We conclude Jim is a man, Jane is a woman.
-Jim is a Christian name so he must be a Christian.
-Ahmed is not a Christian name, it is not a Jewish or a Hindu name, so he must be a Muslim.
-Jim and Jane are both Christian names, so they are both Christians although Jim is a man and Jane a woman.
-In reflection, we still are caught up with differences although differences go past individuality and take us to organization or classification.
+We conclude Jim is a man; Jane is a woman.
+Jim is a Christian name, so he must be a Christian.
+Ahmed is not a Christian name, nor is it a Jewish or a Hindu name, so he must be a Muslim.
+Jim and Jane are both Christian names, so they are both Christians although Jim is a man and Jane is a woman.
+In reflection, we still are caught up with differences, although differences go past individuality and take us to organization or classification.